 The Economics of Inequality

-Thomas Piketty, Arthur Goldhammer (trans.)
+Thomas Piketty, translated by Arthur Goldhammer

 In 1955 the economist Simon Kuznets published a path-breaking article in the American Economic Review describing what became known as the “Kuznets curve,” shaped like an upside-down U. As industrial economies take off, inequality grows—we move up the curve.
 As growth continues, inequality gradually falls—we move down the curve’s other side.